 - Bristol-Myers Squibb, United States

-Sandy Krogulski is a Regulatory Submission Manager with 8 years of experience and this is her third time speaking at RSIDM.
-She has experience working and reviewing submissions to the US, Health Canada, Swissmedic, Australia and other Rest of World countries.
+Sandy Krogulski is a Regulatory Submission Manager with 9 years of experience and this is her fourth time speaking at RSIDM.
+She has experience managing and reviewing submissions to the US, Health Canada, Swissmedic, Australia and other Rest of World countries.
 In addition to submissions, Sandy has a background in training/developing teams, SOP writing and change initiatives.
-Currently in her first year with BMS, Sandy has previous vendor experience supporting submissions to numerous health authorities.
+Currently in her second year with BMS, Sandy has previous vendor experience supporting submissions to numerous health authorities.